WilliamEskildsen/41934_group3/A4/readme.md

 # A4: Final Project

 ## The tool
 This tool uses open source licensing.
 The tool will help automatically fill in volumes in LCAByg 5.2.1.0 from an ifc model with the necessary data.
-The python identifies the walls and from here extracts the materials and the volumes of materials used for the walls.
-After this it identifies the file called products.json in the json template files in this repository and takes the name and index of the product (seen in code below).
+The python script identifies the walls and from here extracts the materials and the volumes of materials used for the walls.
+After this it writes a file called products.json and construction.json as the json template files in this repository with the names and indexes of the products (example of json file seen in code below).

         {